severalnines/docs/user-guide/admin_settings.rst

 Key Management
 --------------

 Key Management allows you to manage a set of SSL certificates and keys that can be provisioned on your clusters.
 This feature allows you to create Certificate Authority (CA) and/or self-signed certificates and keys.
-Then, it can be easily enable and disable SSL encryption (by using `Enable SSL Encryption <mysql/overview.html#enable-ssl-encryption>`_) for client-server connections for MySQL and Postgres based servers/clusters.
+Then, it can be easily enabled and disabled for MySQL and PostreSQL client-server connections using SSL encryption feature.
+See `Enable SSL Encryption <mysql/overview.html#enable-ssl-encryption>`_ for details.

 Manage
 ```````